 Which layer types get reduced rates and which get increased ones?

-Attention projection layers (query and key) exhibit stronger heavy-tailed spectral profiles and receive smaller learning rates.
-Embedding layers and feed-forward network blocks exhibit weaker heavy-tailedness and receive larger rates.
-The specific metric driving these assignments is PL_Alpha_Hill, computed from the empirical spectral density of each layer’s weight correlation matrix.
+All four attention projections (query, key, value, and output, written Att.q/k/v/o in the paper) exhibit stronger heavy-tailed spectral profiles and receive smaller learning rates.
+[Updated June 2026] Embedding layers and feed-forward network blocks exhibit weaker heavy-tailedness and receive larger rates.
+The specific metric driving these assignments is PL_Alpha_Hill, a Hill-estimator power-law fit to the tail of each layer’s empirical spectral density, computed from its weight correlation matrix.

 How does this differ from muP’s per-layer scaling?

 muP (maximal update parameterization) sets per-layer learning rates through width-dependent parameterization rules derived from infinite-width theory.
 LLR sets them through runtime spectral diagnostics that respond to actual training dynamics of a specific run.
-The two approaches come from different theoretical foundations (tensor programs vs. random-matrix theory) and the paper does not benchmark them head-to-head, so whether they capture the same phenomenon or complement each other remains unknown.
+The two approaches come from different theoretical foundations (tensor programs vs. random-matrix theory).
+The v3 revision now includes muP variants (Mup-AdamW and CompleteP-AdamW) as baselines and reports LLR outperforming them on the pretraining runs.
+[Updated June 2026] That settles the empirical horse race on this benchmark but not the mechanistic question of whether the two methods are correcting the same underlying mismatch.

 Does LLR help with fine-tuning or only pretraining?